danodin69/anya-trader-bot/README.md

 ## How To Run Anya On Your System

-Not preprared because the source code is view only.
+Not prepared because the source code is view only.
 Challenge for you!
 Figure it out yourself if you want to run her.

 ## Shoutouts